carolus4/carolus4.github.io/_posts/2024-2-19-Chronicles-of-Product-in-AI.md

 ### About me
 I'm Charles, and I've been in product and startups for almost 15 years.
 Creating tools in a space where there's high-ambiguity motivates me.

-At Captur, I'm building Applied AI solutions for compliance.
+At Captur, I built Applied AI solutions for compliance.
 That means giving users guidance on things like how to park an escooter safely, or deliver packages securely.

 ### About these posts
 Getting good product outcomes with AI can be hard.
 Common tools and frameworks don't always work, or feel incomplete.